brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### San Ignacio

-San Ignacio is a rugged inland base for jungle adventures, where caving expeditions, river tubing, and nearby Mayan ruins offer a wilder, more off-grid contrast to Belize’s Caribbean coast.
+San Ignacio was a rugged inland base, hostorically used for extracting mahogony and gum trees.
+It's now known for jungle adventures, caving expeditions, and off grid Mayan ruins that offer a wilder contrast to Belize’s Caribbean coast.
+Most people bus through it on route to Guatemala, but I was glad to spend time here.

+Cahal Pech, Green Iguana Conservation Project

 <p align="center" width="100%">
     <img width="400" src="/images/bpca8.jpeg">